Book a Free Strategy Call

 - Actions:

-- Track Milestones: Monitor completion of key activation events (e.g., first project created, first API call made, first AI workshop module completed).
+- Track milestones: monitor completion of key activation events (e.g., first project created, first API call made, first AI workshop module completed).
 Send celebratory emails for each milestone reached.

-- Intervene Proactively: If a user hasn't logged in within 48 hours or gets stuck at a specific step, trigger an intervention.
+- Intervene proactively: if a user hasn't logged in within 48 hours or gets stuck at a specific step, trigger an intervention.
 This could be an automated email with a helpful resource or a task for a customer success manager to reach out personally.

 - Tools: Intercom, Customer.io, Appcues, Zapier.